chinedufn/swift-bridge/README.md

   Our docs can recommend that as well as show how to manually set them
 - Delete c header code generation
 - Rename SwiftRustIntegrationTestRunner to SwiftRustIntegrationTests
+- Look into std::mem::unitialized to see whether or not our usage of it is unsafe

 ## Quick Peek